cws4204/e-picycle/README.md

 E-Picycle a Raspberry Pi GPS Tracking / GPS Guidance (offline maps) and E-Bicycle statistics gathering solution.

 ###Idea
 Wireless USB Dongle configured to constantly be searching for open Wi-Fi networks.
 Once connected to the internet, notify the owner / operator of the E-Bike the GPS coordinates, Battery Statistics and Cycle Analyst data.

+The notification method will be highly configurable with options such as Web bashed dashboard (local and/or remote), Android application.
+An android phone may be used as a custom display and communicate with the raspberry Pi by WiFi or Bluetooth.

 ###Cycle Analyst
 Record Cycle Analyst data ( volts, amps, speed etc. at regular intervals) Save until exported to Web based dashboard.